iAmNawa/alyandtj.com/readme.md

 #Aly and TJ
 This is a countdown timer and website for Aly and TJ.
-This site uses virtual-dom and bootstrap.
+This site uses react-like virtual-dom.
 Virtual-dom on this site is used to be able to leave your name and a comment and submit the result without re-rendering the entire DOM.